Skarsvåg

-Skarsvåg is a village in Nordkapp Municipality in Troms og Finnmark county, Norway.
+Skarsvåg is a village in Nordkapp Municipality in Finnmark county, Norway.
 The village lies along the northern coast of the island of Magerøya, and it claims the distinction of being the world's northernmost fishing village.
 The local fishing fleet primarily fishes for cod in the waters north of Magerøya.
 There are about 60 residents in Skarsvåg and it is located about 14 km from the famous North Cape.
 Skarsvåg Church is located in the village.

 The village is apparently the northernmost settlement in the world that is accessible via a major road network, the European route E69.